 There are many ways revision surgery may be performed, and it must be customized to the patient.
 In some cases, Dr. Holmes will need to remove scar tissue from capsular contracture before replacing the implants.
 Revision surgery may also involve a breast lift, implant exchange, pocket change, or use of slings.
 Dr. Holmes will help you through the many decisions that must be made to create a tailored surgical plan that will give you the results you are looking for.

 Most patients find that the recovery process is easier than it was during the first surgery.
 As with any other breast surgery, some bruising and discomfort is to be expected in the first few days after surgery.
-However most patients find that the recovery process is easier than after their first surgery, as space already exists in the tissue for the implants and then muscle don’t need to be stretched.
-The only exception is if the implant position is changed to under then muscle for the first time, which usually results in a recovery process similar to breast augmentation.
+However most patients find that the recovery process is easier than after their first surgery, as space already exists in the tissue for the implants and then muscles don’t need to be stretched.
+Exceptions are if the implant position is changed to under the muscle for the first time or a significant increase in size is performed,, which usually results in a recovery process similar to breast augmentation.

 Why choose Aesthetic Surgery Center